nerdai/ivado-assignment/README.md

 underepresented relative to its class counterpart, `1` or (`Y`).
 This metric is understood as best practice for probability predictions even with imbalanced data.

+**Interestingly, using Brier score as model selection criteria during training phase yielded worse results than when using the `F1 score` of only the minority class.
+As such, F1 score is used for model selection, but for final evaluation, the Brier score is used.**

 It should be noted though, that other metrics could be more suitable, depending on the cost of false positives or false negatives on the minority class.
 The